Cardfight!! Vanguard: Original era

 Months have passed after the VF Circuit, and the members of Team Q4 have drifted apart.
-Aichi enters his first year of high school at Miyaji Academy, where the instructors and students focus on looking towards the future and studying.
-Aichi thinks Vanguard can be a future that people can believe in, and he tries to establish a Cardfight Club on campus.
-Despite the interference of the Student Council, he manages to recruit the requisite five members for the club: Kourin Tatsunagi, Naoki Ishida, Shingo Komoi, and Misaki, who is also a Miyaji Academy student but was reluctant to join the club.
+Aichi enters his first year of high school at Miyaji Academy, and despite the interference of the Student Council, he manages to recruit the requisite five members for the card club: Kourin Tatsunagi, Naoki Ishida, Shingo Komoi, and Misaki.
 During Aichi's inaugural appearance at the VF High School Championship, his team defeats Kai's team but loses to Ren's team.
-Kai remarks on how much stronger both Aichi and Ren have become.
-The second major story arc of the season revolves around an extraterrestrial entity called "Link Joker", the clan which is the avatar of Void.
+The second major story arc of the season revolves around an extraterrestrial entity called "Link Joker".
 Various fighters become corrupted by Void's power and turn into "Reversed" fighters driven to seek out stronger opponents and bring them under Void's influence.
 Kai visits Takuto to seek answers, and in a moment of weakness while cardfighting the Reversed Takuto, he allows himself to become Reversed in exchange for additional power.
-More and more cardfighters around the world become Reversed, including several of Aichi's friends.
 Although Ren and Leon manage to fend off and free their respective comrades from Reverse, Aichi is unaware of what is happening until he sees Reversed Takuto announcing the end of the world.
 At first hesitant to face his Reversed friends, especially Kai, Aichi eventually resolves himself to fight them to save the world.
 After many battles, Aichi and his friends emerge victorious over Link Joker, but at the cost of losing the original Takuto.
-Moreover, Aichi faces Kai in one last fight to decide the strongest fighter.
-In the end, Aichi wins after Kai realizes what a true friend Aichi has been for him.